Ming-Hao-Zhang/Ming-Hao-Zhang.github.io/links.md

   A program package for solving boundary-value problems for systems of coupled Schrödinger equations.

 - **[HIVAP Code](http://www.imqmd.com/download.html)**
-  A statistical evaporation code (Heavy-Ion VAPoration, HIVAP) widely used for calculating fusion-evaporation cross sections and predicting production cross sections of heavy and superheavy nuclei :contentReference[oaicite:0]{index=0}.
+  A statistical evaporation code (Heavy-Ion VAPoration, HIVAP) widely used for calculating fusion-evaporation cross sections and predicting production cross sections of heavy and superheavy nuclei.
 ---

 ##  ​ Tools & Data Display